-To continually improve our service to our customers, we use a range of metrics to evaluate our performance on an annual basis.
+To continually improve the service to our customers, we use a range of metrics to evaluate our performance on an annual basis.
 In Packaging Distribution, we gain regular feedback from our customers throughout the year through Net Promoter Score (NPS) Surveys, Mystery Shopper and online Trust Pilot reviews.
 This insight is then used to improve products, processes and systems that interact with our customers.
 In addition, we continue to survey our customers in all of our businesses, on an annual basis, to evaluate our performance against a range of key service metrics.

 Sales order management

 Our online customer order management system, Customer Connect, and www.macfarlanepackaging.com is contributing to improvements in productivity as well as meeting the needs of our customers requiring more visibility of their packaging management.
-In the Packaging Distribution business in 2016, the value of sales transacted online has decreased from 12.3% to 12.2%.
+In the Packaging Distribution business in 2017, the value of sales transacted online has decreased from 12.3% to 12.2%.
 In Packaging Distribution in 2017, orders transacted online decreased to 23% vs. 24% in 2016.

 In 2017, 86% (2016 – 78%) of invoices to our customers were delivered electronically, further reducing our paper usage.
 The Group is continuing to encourage customers to receive documentation electronically.

 Our family of websites enables existing and potential customers to research and evaluate our products and services and is a major contributor in generating new leads for the business.
 We will continue to invest in our websites to improve the experience for our customers and visitors and strengthen our value proposition.

 |Packaging Distribution||www.macfarlanepackaging.com||Wide range of businesses using packaging that need to protect their products during shipping and storage.|

 |Network Packaging||www.networkpack.co.uk||Wide range of businesses using packaging that need to protect their products during shipping and storage.|